Auxiliary Patrol: History

 On May 1, 1912 the post of Admiral of Patrols was established responsible for five destroyer flotillas covering waters around the British Isles.
 In 1914, the Board of Admiralty sent an order the Admiralty War Staff to re-evaluate the functional role the patrol flotillas off the Eastern Coast of Britain the First Sea Lord indicated that the current function of patrolling would now be that of coastal defence.
 After the implementation took place Rear Admiral John de Robeck was then replaced as ADMOP by a new commander Commodore George A. Ballard.
 He assumed the duties of Admiral of Patrols on the 1 May 1914 the auxiliary patrol was then a component part of the Admiral of Patrols command until 1917.

 The majority of British trawlers were commandeered by the Admiralty, and those left were obliged to fish in groups of 20 with additional protection.

 The Auxiliary Patrol was crewed by fishermen and led mainly by Merchant Navy men commissioned into the Royal Naval Reserve.
 They operated as trawlers do, in all weathers.
-Their trawlers were retrofitted with armaments, typically 3-pdr,6-pdr or 12-pounder guns as well as 7.5-inch Bomb Throwers (Anti Submarine howitzers).
+Their trawlers were armed, typically with 3-pounder, 6-pounder or 12-pounder guns as well as 7.5-inch Bomb Throwers (Anti Submarine howitzers).
 Specialist crew such as signallers and gunners were also put on board.
 Later in the war the Admiralty built three classes of larger trawlers as well as developing a new special class of minesweeper.

-By the Second World War, the Royal Navy had formed a specialist minesweeping capability, and the Royal Naval Patrol Service was formed, known to many as "Harry Tate's Navy".
+By the Second World War, the Royal Navy had formed a specialist minesweeping force and the Royal Naval Patrol Service was formed, known to many as "Harry Tate's Navy".